Non-vanishing and One Level Density for Dirichlet $L$-functions Along Short Averages: Bounds on Sums of Kloosterman Sums in Residue Classes

 \end{lem} \begin{proof} See \cite[Theorem 12]{DI1982}. \end{proof}

 In Lemma \ref{Deshouillers-Iwaniec Result}, it is vital that the variables \(c\) and \(d\) are linked to a smooth weight function \(g(c, d)\).
 For the variable \(d\), this allows us to transition to complete Kloosterman sums modulo \(sc\).
 For the variable \(c\), this is important because, in the context of modular forms, the relevant quantity of interest is the average of Kloosterman sums over moduli attached to a smooth weight.
+For more results related to these topics, the reader is referred to the works of Blomer--Mili\'cevi\'c \cite{BM2015a, BM2015b}, Bettin--Chandee \cite{Bettin-Chandee}, Drappeau--Pratt--Radziwi\l\l \cite{DPR2023} and Litchman \cite{L2023}.